IELTS Speaking Tips by Erisha

 The Speaking test, however, may be scheduled up to a week before or after the other tests.
 If you booked IELTS Online, your Speaking test will usually take place before your other tests.

-IELTS speaking has total time duration of 11-14 min.
+IELTS speaking has a total time duration of 11-14 min.

 Part 1